Sewanee: The University of the South: Institutional traditions

-The university's honor code is one of the most cherished traditions since the university's inception.
-The honor code states that "I will not lie, cheat, or steal" along with a number of amended premises such as a toleration clause for academic offenses (it is a violation of the honor code to not report cheating), and other specifics meant to guide the student body.
-Each new student entering the university must sign the honor code at a formal service in All Saints Chapel.
-The honor code and system is administered by a student-run, student-elected honor council.
-Only the vice-chancellor may overturn a decision through an appeals process.
-Although the honor council was once governed by the Order of Gown, the honor council is now an independent body whose procedures and rules are their sole governance.
-The associate dean of the college is the faculty adviser to the council as well as the university's general counsel.

-In the early 2000s, some alumni and students expressed a concern that the school was trying to downplay the university's traditions, particularly its historical and cultural ties with Southern culture.
-As a result, some traditions came under special scrutiny.

 Greek life

 The university saw the installation of its first fraternity in 1877 with the founding of the Tennessee Omega chapter of Alpha Tau Omega.
 In 1880, that chapter became the first of any fraternity in the South to have its own chapter house or lodge, which belonged to the fraternity until its closure in 2021.
 As of 2022, slightly over half of Sewanee male students are members of fraternities, and slightly over two-thirds of female students belong to sororities.

 Mace controversy

 The university mace, an unsolicited gift dedicated to early Ku Klux Klan leader Nathan Bedford Forrest, which prominently featured a Confederate battle flag, has been a point of interest in the debate over the university's identity, because of its association with Forrest and its implications for attitudes toward African Americans.
 Forrest had no connection with the university; the mace had been commissioned in 1964 by Louise Claiborne-Armstrong, whose brother attended the university.
 (A portrait of her by Amanda Brewster Sewell is in the University Art Gallery.)

 It was given to the university in 1965 and was carried by the president of the Order of Gownsmen at academic processions until it disappeared in 1997.
 Upon its rediscovery, various alumni offered to pay for the mace's repair but the university declined their offer.